 5 Ways Analytics Can Improve Your Digital Customer Experience

 Customers today are increasingly searching online before making a purchase.
 In fact, 75% of consumers admit to making judgments on a company’s credibility based on the company’s website design1.
-Be it a pair of sunglasses or a ticketing software, the first place a customer visits is the brand’s website.
+Be it a pair of sunglasses or a ticketing system software, the first place a customer visits is the brand’s website.
 Which is why brands have to make sure they offer a great digital customer experience.

 But, how can you be sure if your customers are enjoying a great user experience?
 Are all your visitors turning into customers?
 What’s broken and what’s not?
 Is that ‘Add to cart’ button working alright?